fouries/OS_Learning/README.md

 # OS_Learning

-this repository is build for learning OS, bottom is more important than application.
+This repository is build for learning OS, bottom is more important than application.